Manaslu Circuit with Tsum Valley Trek

 Manaslu Conservation Area Permit (MCAP)

-As stated, Manaslu Circuit Trek and Tsum Valley trek start from the Manaslu Conservation Area, so you need to have a Manaslu Area Conservation Permit that costs you around 25 USD (NPR 3000) per person.
+As stated, Manaslu Circuit Trek and Tsum Valley trek start from the Manaslu Conservation Area, so you need to have a Manaslu Area Conservation Permit that costs around 25 USD (NPR 3000) per person.

 What is the best time to go for the Manaslu Circuit and Tsum Valley Trekking in Nepal?